Publishers of Fine Literature since 1976

 and the price includes all handling charges and First Class Postage (as well as any applicable taxes).

-Thank you for looking into Exile Editions - and we'll see you at our new site: TheExileWriters.com
+Thank you for looking into Exile Editions - and we invite you to check out our sister site: TheExileWriters.com

 For inquiries about back list books, or any other inquiries, please contact us at: E-MAIL EXILE